esentsov/kotlin-visibility-modifiers/README.md

 ## Kotlin Visibility Modifiers

-Are you missing package visibility in kotlin?
-Me too!
+Are you missing package private visibility in kotlin?

 This repository is to provide `PackagePrivate` and `FilePrivate` annotations as well as necessary lint checks.

+`@PackagePrivate` annotation is a replacement for java package-private visibility.
+`@FilePrivate` is a new thing for java/kotlin.
+As the name says annotatated members can be accessed in the same file they are declared.

 ### Usage